 Whether the traffic you send is from Facebook, your own website, other digital platforms such as blogs or event aggregation sites, make sure you make it as effortless as possible for people to click quickly and easily.

-Images are really effective in pulling people in and creating the right interest.
+We’ve said it before and we’ll say it again, images are really effective in pulling people in and creating the right interest.
 Instead of portraying something too literal, think about the feeling, atmosphere or mood people can expect at your event and then search for images that convey this.
 If you're running events professionally or at scale, we suggest hiring a designer to set the tone and mood to inspire people to buy tickets and buy into your concept.

 We've sold over 3 million tickets in six years and looking back at our data, we've learnt that about 66 - 70% of all tickets sold have been bought by shoppers who identify as female.
 It's a well-known fact that women are visual creatures, so make sure everything is colourful and eye-catching.